TyraVex/EasyDL/README.md

-# EAsyDL : an easy Youtube and Spotify downloader
+# EasyDL : an easy Youtube and Spotify downloader
 Batch script that simplify the use of spotdl and yt-dlp

 How to set this up?